-Prerequisites: ECON 2105 and ECON 2106 both with a grade of "C" or better, senior standing, and completion of Internship Agreement Form.
+Prerequisites: Faculty approval.
 Graded "Satisfactory" or "Unsatisfactory."
 The application of skill related to the academic discipline of economics in an employment situation.
-A project, approved by a faculty member and the employer, is required.
-The student must complete a workshop with the Career Strategies.
+A written reflection and an employer evaluation is required.

 ECON 4990.
 Directed Study in Economics.
 3 Hours.

 Prerequisites: Faculty Approval.
 Directed research or reading in economics.
 Proper form must be submitted to the Dean of the College of Business Administration at least two weeks before the beginning of the semester.